 - Tartelette with Chicken liver paté, Apple and Meringue

 Then the actual menu started:

 Tableside portioning of the Arctic char, which was grilled with pine in birch bark and served with lactic fermented carrots and spruce pesto.
 This fantastic dish which was accompanied by a 2016 Saint-Joseph Lyseras Blanc by Yves Cuilleron, Rhône, France.

 Both the celeriac and quail dishes were accompanied by a 2013 Il Corzano (a Sangiovese/Cabernet Sauvignon blend) by Corzano e Paterno, Tuscany, Italy.

 As an extra nibble, there was a spicy and herbal snack:

 On to the sweet section of the menu:

 Kalvdans is a classic Scandinavian dessert stemming from the 17th century.
 It is made from unpasteurized colostrum milk, the first milk produced by a cow after giving birth.
-Mixed with water and carefully heated, the high levels of protein in milk makes it coagulate and set; thus giving the dessert the jiggly pudding-like consistency and the literal origin of the name: “calf dance”.
+Mixed with water and carefully heated, the high levels of protein in milk make it coagulate and set, thus giving the dessert the jiggly pudding-like consistency and the literal origin of the name: “calf dance”.

 Even paying the bill was cause for a final little snack: a grown-up’s beehive candy.
 The chilling cold of the night and flurry of snowflakes made the walk back to the hotel a fitting end of a memorable dinner.